-Grading late assignments requires considerably more time than assignments handed in on time, and so grading and return of late assignments may be delayed considerably.
+Grading late assignments requires considerably more time than assignments handed in on time, and so grading and return of late assignments may be delayed significantly.

-You are allowed to submit one Module Quiz or Homework Assignment within 24 hours after the due date without penalty.
-This policy is intended to compensate for any unexpected internet outages, other technical difficulties (e.g., computer failure), and other situations that might prevent you from submitting a Module Quiz or Homework Assignment on time.
-To claim your "penalty-free" late assignment, you must send an email to Dr. Harp and your recitation instructor with your request before 5:00 PM on the day the assignment is due; there is no need to explain the reason your module quiz will be late.
+You are allowed to submit one Module Quiz or Problem Set within 24 hours after the due date without penalty.
+This policy is intended to compensate for any unexpected internet outages, other technical difficulties (e.g., computer failure), and other situations that might prevent you from submitting a Module Quiz or Problem Set on time.
+To claim your "penalty-free" late assignment, you must send an email to your recitation instructor with your request before 5:00 PM on the day the assignment is due; there is no need to explain the reason your assignment will be late.
 Requests sent after the due date & time are not guaranteed to be seen in time for you to take advantage of the 24-hour window.

-If students have concerns about grading, they must submit a written request for regrading within two business days (48 hours, not including weekends) of when the assessment was returned.
+If students have concerns about grading, they must submit a written request for regrading within one week of when the graded assessment was released.
 All regrade requests must clearly indicate the problem(s) being submitted for regrading along with a clear and detailed explanation of why you believe the question(s) should be regraded.
 Simply stating "I don't understand why I lost points" is not sufficient.